 “String, thread, and rope fibers are especially concerning because they can cause severe damage to the lining of the intestines that could lead to perforation,” Dr. Klein adds.

-GI obstruction in dogs can quickly become life-threatening.
-Worrying about the cost of care is the last thing pet parents should have to deal with in situations like that.
-Get a quote today and customize a plan that works best for you and your pet.
+GI obstruction in dogs can become life-threatening.4 Worrying about the cost of care is the last thing pet parents should have to deal with in situations like that.
+If you’re concerned about the risk of bowel obstruction — and the emergency surgery bills that often accompany it — dog insurance may be worth it for you.
+Get a free quote today and customize a plan that works best for you and your pet.